The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Acknowledgment

 \section{Acknowledgment}

-We would like to acknowledge the help from Dr. Xin Shi and Yunze Sun in solving \eqref{prob:quadratic}.
-We would like to acknowledge the help from Ruisong Zhou in proving Lemma~\ref{lem: NM f g}.
+We would like to acknowledge the help from Dr. Xin Shi and Yunze Sun in solving \eqref{prob:quadratic} and the help from Ruisong Zhou in proving Lemma~\ref{lem: NM f g}.
 We would like to thank Dr. Shuonan Wu and Dr. Katya Scheinberg for carefully reading this paper and providing their suggestions.
+We are grateful to the reviewers of Optimization Methods and Software for their thorough reviews and constructive comments.